 Personal Injury Lawsuit

-personal injury lawsuit is a legal claim filed by a mesothelioma patient.
+In a personal injury lawsuit, a mesothelioma patient files a lawsuit to seek compensation from the companies responsible for their asbestos exposure.
 Mesothelioma lawsuits can name various asbestos companies responsible for exposing them to the carcinogenic mineral.
 If the lawsuit is successful, the mesothelioma patient receives compensation for their injury.

 Timing can affect your eligibility for a personal injury lawsuit.
 Each state has a different mesothelioma statute of limitations, which sets a time limit of typically around 2 or 3 years for a plaintiff to file a lawsuit.
 The statute of limitations usually begins to run from the date a patient is diagnosed with mesothelioma.